Continuing Student Fellowships

 The Graduate School will award Provost’s diversity fellowships to Ph.D. students during the academic year.
 These fellowships are intended to support the degree completion of continuing students, and should be focused on advanced students likely to complete their degrees with the added financial assistance of this fellowship.

 Ph.D. students who are U.S. citizens or permanent residents and who are able to address how one or more of the following criteria apply to them are eligible:

 - first-generation college student

-- member of a group historically underrepresented in higher education (African American, American Indian/Alaskan Native, Native Hawaiian or other Pacific Islander, Mexican American, Puerto Rican, or other Hispanic; permanent residents whose ethnicity corresponds to these groups also meet this criterion);
+- member of an ethnic or racial group historically underrepresented in graduate education (Black/African American, American Indian/Alaskan Native, Native Hawaiian or other Native Pacific Islander, Hispanic/Latino)

-- graduate students who have experiences overcoming significant challenges in their path toward completing a Ph.D. (examples include but are not limited to being of a gender historically underrepresented in your intended field of study, being a Veteran, and managing a disability)
+- graduate students who have experiences overcoming significant challenges in their path toward completing a Ph.D. (examples include but are not limited to and managing a disability, being of a gender historically underrepresented in your graduate field of study, and being a Veteran)

 To be eligible for an award, applicants must have received at least one year of support (assistantship, training grant, etc.) from their field.

 Priority for the Provost's Diversity Fellowships will be given to students who meet all of the following criteria:

 - have been enrolled in a Cornell graduate degree program for a minimum of two years

 - will have passed the A exam prior to the fellowship